As we approach the tail end of 2018, it’s time to see what trends are coming through in the media and look ahead to 2019.

 These are trending too…

 Serif fonts in headlines are coming back, not just thick flourishy fonts but all weights and styles.
 There’s still room for the humble sans for simplicity, but the serif can add that touch of prestige. ••• Look out for close together and clashing text with very tight kerning in headlines ••• Outlined text is also becoming popular.
-Please feel free to comment on this via our post on facebook and Twitter.

 See the huge interest this post has generated via LinkedIn